awan7676/ICC-Central-Database/README.md

 # ICC-Central-Database
-Connect the database server in conn class
+Connect the database server by providing username and password in conn class
-IccDatabase class is the starting point.